-Dispelling the Myth of the Perfect, Post-Pandemic “Summer Body”
+Dispelling the Myth of the Perfect “Summer Body”

 Let's rē•think the way we perceive ourselves this summer

-As the weather warms up every summer, the pressure to meet society’s criteria for the perfect “summer body” resurfaces.
-But this summer is unlike any other, as the pandemic has wrought havoc on each person’s body image, skewing self-perception in ways, unlike other years… Stressful is an understatement, but learning to rē•spin the way you view and interact with common body image insecurities can promote inner-outer wellness.
+The pressure to meet society’s criteria for the perfect “summer body” resurfaces as the weather warms up every summer.
+Stressful is an understatement, but learning to rē•spin the way you view and interact with common body image insecurities can promote inner-outer wellness.

 The Pandemic and Body Image

 Body image has a long and complicated history.
 It is subjective, rē-flecting the evolving beauty standards of what society deems desirable.
-Over the years, these body ideals have contradicted one another, creating an inescapable aesthetic cycle of unattainable standards and an ever-changing bar for perfection.
-As quickly as media and pop culture designs the “perfect” body, the trends change, and every few years, this new standard disrupts the sense of self-acceptance.
+Over the years, these body ideals have contradicted, creating an inescapable aesthetic cycle of unattainable standards and an ever-changing bar for perfection.
+As quickly as media and pop culture design the “perfect” body, the trends change, and every few years, this new standard disrupts the sense of self-acceptance.
 While these issues have existed since before the pandemic, body image dysmorphia has reached a new high after almost a year and a half of seclusion.

 Pandemic-induced stress has been linked to increased mental health issues in men and women regarding body image.
-Social and physical isolation, and dramatic changes to lifestyles and routines, have caused anxiety to spike; with it, body image woes.
-One study, performed by the scientific journal, Personality and Individual Differences, reveals that women want to be thinner, men want to be more muscular, and the pandemic increased self-imposed pressure to look a certain way.
+Social and physical isolation, and dramatic changes to lifestyles and routines, have caused anxiety to spike and with it, body image woes.
+One study by the scientific journal, Personality, and Individual Differences, reveals that women want to be thinner, men want to be more muscular, and the pandemic increased self-imposed pressure to look a certain way.

 The Pandemic-Era Body Image Experience